Q. How many students per class?

 Q. How will recess, arrivals, dismissals take place?

 Recess: Teachers will be able to take their classroom outside as a class.
-If more than one classroom is outside for recess at a time, students will be required to wear a face covering.
+Per current MDHHS orders, students and staff will be required to wear a face covering outside if 6ft cannot be maintained.
 There will be no interaction with students from another class.
 Multiple classes could be on the playground at the same time but classes will have to stay together and not interact with other classes.

 Arrival: Students will arrive at school and be able to enter through multiple doors.
+One way entrances and exits will be utilized as much as possible.
 Upon entering the building students will proceed to their classroom or a designated waiting area where the use of a face covering and social distancing will be required.

 Dismissal: Students will dismiss as usual with staff members supervising to enforce the use of face coverings and social distancing.